MetaMask/metamask-mobile/README.md

 Copy the result to your clipboard and paste it in the GOOGLE_SERVICES_B64 variable in the .env file you are running the app.

+> [!CAUTION]
-ATTENTION: In case you don't provide your own Firebase project config file, you will face the error `No matching client found for package name 'io.metamask'`.
+> In case you don't provide your own Firebase project config file, you will face the error `No matching client found for package name 'io.metamask'`.

 You can make usage of a mock file at `android/app/google-services-example.json`, following the same steps above from the root of the project.